-BACHELOR OF HEALTH SCIENCE/MASTER OF SCIENCE IN PHYSICIAN ASSISTANT STUDIES
+BACHELOR OF SCIENCE IN NATURAL SCIENCE - HEALTH SCIENCES/MASTER OF SCIENCE IN PHYSICIAN ASSISTANT STUDIES

 All undergraduate degree programs require completion of the Core Curriculum.
-A complete description of the core and its requirements is available in the Core Curriculum section of the Daemen catalogue.
+A complete description of the core and its requirements is available in the Core Curriculum section of the Daemen catalog.
 Courses which satisfy a portion or complete a core requirement will have such designation indicated after the course title.

-BS/MS, Health Sciences/Physician Assistant Studies
+BS Natural Science - Health Science/MS Physician Assistant Studies